gleez/cms/modules/gleez/guide/gleez/gleez.introduction.md

 * Website Navigation and Web Pages,
 * Users, User Groups, and Permissions
 * Contents or Articles for News or Blogging
+* Content Blocks or Widgets
 * Content Categories
+* Content Comments
-* Content Blocks or Widgets
+* Content Tagging
 * Extensions, Modules or Plugins
 * Themes and Layouts
+* oAuth2 login via Google/Facebook/Windows
+* Resize images on fly with caching
-* Other Details like SEO, Media, etc.
+* Other Details like SEO, Media, etc..

 **Frameworks & Libraries**